Alleva Equilibrium

 Kitten Chicken

-Its primary ingredient is chicken, comprising 80% dehydrated and 20% fresh meat, providing a substantial protein source.
+The primary ingredient is chicken, comprising 80% dehydrated and 20% fresh meat, offering a highly digestible and concentrated source of animal protein essential for muscle development and immune system support in growing kittens.

 Pros: